 \section{Introduction}

-A large fraction of active research in physics and chemistry, both theoretical and experimental, involves characterising or modelling the dynamics of open quantum systems.
+A large fraction of active research in physics and chemistry, both theoretical and experimental, involves characterising or modelling the dynamics of open quantum systems, usually in terms of the time evolution of the system's density operator.
 Such dynamics is, in general, significantly more complicated than that dictated by Schr\"odinger's equation.
 Nevertheless, many techniques have been developed to predict how open systems will evolve in time.
-These include schemes for tomographically determining an unknown open process~\cite{Chuangqpt, Modi2012, nonMarkovPRA,nonMarkovPRL, partialprocesstensor}, perturbative approaches to theoretically modelling dynamics~\cite{breuerpetruccione, Fruchtman2016, Iles-Smith2016}, and computationally expensive numerical techniques which can exactly simulate an open system under certain circumstances~\cite{heom, heom2, dmrg, quapi,devega2017}.
+These include schemes for tomographically determining an unknown open process~\cite{Chuangqpt, Modi2012} (even going beyond density operator evolution to the full multi-time statistics of observables~\cite{nonMarkovPRA,nonMarkovPRL, partialprocesstensor}), perturbative approaches to theoretically modelling dynamics~\cite{breuerpetruccione, Fruchtman2016, Iles-Smith2016}, and computationally expensive numerical techniques which can exactly simulate an open system under certain circumstances~\cite{heom, heom2, dmrg, quapi,devega2017}.
 However, the resources required for the latter often scale exponentially with the evolution time, and numerical shortcuts usually rely on assumptions about the dynamics, such as no time-dependent driving~\cite{CerrilloCao2014} or limited memory effects~\cite{Nalbach2011, BrendonQUAPI, TEMPO}, meaning long-time dynamical simulations are intractable for the most general open processes.
 Here, among other results, we develop a method for extracting the long-time dynamics for general driven open quantum systems.

-Conceptually, approaches to describing open quantum dynamics tend to take one of two perspectives, depicted in Fig.~\ref{fig:twopictures}: First is the ``dilated'' or ``underlying'' picture, where the system in question ($\stxt$) is represented as evolving with its environment ($\etxt$) from an initial state $\rho^\se_{t_0}$, with a time evolution superoperator $\mathcal{U}^\se_{t:t_0}$~\footnote{Superoperator $\mathcal{U}^\se_{t:t_0}$ need not be unitary in general; however, it must be divisible.} that propagates solutions to an equation of the form
+Conceptually, approaches to describing open quantum dynamics tend to take one of two perspectives, depicted in Fig.~\ref{fig:twopictures}: First is the ``dilated'' or ``underlying'' picture, where the system in question ($\stxt$) is represented as evolving with its environment ($\etxt$) from an initial state $\rho^\se_{t_0}$, with a time evolution superoperator $\mathcal{U}^\se_{t:t_0}$\footnote{Superoperator $\mathcal{U}^\se_{t:t_0}$ need not be unitary in general; however, it must be divisible.} that propagates solutions to an equation of the form